total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 };
 ```

-Index signatures can't used literal types, but `Record` can.
+Index signatures can't use literal types, but `Record` can.
 We'll look at why this is when we explore mapped types in a later chapter.

 The `Record` type helper is a repeatable pattern that's easy to read and understand, and is a bit more flexible than an index signature.
 It's my go-to for dynamic keys.